 Critical Component Checklist

-Use this table to ensure you have the necessary "connector" pieces that most people forget.
+Use this table to ensure you have the necessary "connector" pieces for a complete installation.

 | Component | Method 1: Pipe | Method 2: Wire | Method 3: Track |